 If our facility isn’t the right fit, we work to ensure your patient or client leaves with resources and options.
 We want to make sure they leave with follow-up measures in place to help them in areas we do not offer.

-All visitors must be pre-approved by both the client and their counselor to ensure that visits are a positive part of the residential process.
+All visitors must be pre-approved by both the client and their counselor to ensure that visits are a positive part of the acute care process.
 Your loved one’s counselor will work with to plan your visit and prepare you for what to expect.

 We accept most commercial insurances along with Medicare, Medicaid, and Tricare.
 Insurance coverage will be investigated by our admissions team and will be presented to the client in a timely manner prior to admission.